Frequently Asked Questions

 1.Can Energy Audit Code (EAC) and the corresponding Technical Guidelines (TG) apply to those non-prescribed buildings under the BEEO?

 The EAC and the corresponding TG is designed under the framework in the Ordinance which is specifically designed for prescribed buildings.
 However, as a tool to understand the building energy performance and hence carry out energy efficiency improvement, the modification or adjustment for application of EAC and TG can be adopted in Non-CBSIs or non-prescribed buildings.
-Details please refer to Explanatory Notes for building not covered by BEEO or Non-CBSI conducting energy audit.

 -